Vonage/vivid-3/libs/components/src/lib/tabs/README.md

 </vwc-tabs>
 ```

-### activetab

-A reference to the active tab

 ## Events

-### change
+### Change

-Fires a custom 'change' event when a tab is clicked or during keyboard navigation
+Fires a custom `change` event when a tab is clicked or during keyboard navigation.